silver-ublue-saigon/silver-ublue-saigon/README.md

 Immutable OS's and distros are applied increasingly more.
 Think about Fedora and its Silverblue and Kinoite, OpenSUSE and MicroOS, VanillaOS, EndlessOS, Nix and soon even Ubuntu, to name but a few.
 The reasoning behind it can be found in many places on the Internet; you might agree or not, but i am not going to repeat them all over here.
 But you can still find me editing the fstab file or adding a custom kernel in rolling releases like Arch, Tumbleweed or Siduction.
 I prefer my environment to be very minimal, with basically always the same applications on top of it.

-Silver-Ublue-Saigon is my personal take on Silverblue (immutable Fedora Gnome), rebased by the Ublue team and where I have added some cli tools (i.e neofetch, htop, mc etc) and where I have pruned the original base image.
+Silver-Ublue-Saigon is my personal take on Silverblue (immutable Fedora Gnome), rebased by the Ublue team and where I have added some cli tools (i.e fastfetch, btop, mc etc) and where I have pruned the original base image.
 There is no Gnome software store available; all flatpaks can be installed from the command line.
-The Yafti tool provides a GUI tool on startup to install some applications already.
+The Yafti tool provides a GUI tool on startup to install some more applications already and it guides you through the setup of Flathub.

 #### Tools added or removed:

     **Added: **                        **Removed:**
-    - alacritty                        - firefox, firefox-langpacks
+    - btop                              - firefox, firefox-langpacks
     - duf                               - nvtop
     - exa                               - gnome-software
-    - htop                             - gnome-software-rpm-ostree
+    - kitty                             - gnome-software-rpm-ostree
     - mc                                - gnome-terminal
     - micro                             - gnome-terminal-nautilus
-    - neofetch                         - nautilus
+    - fastfetch                         - nautilus
     - thunar                            - nautilus-extensions
     - thunar-volman                     - gnome-classic-session
     - thunar-archive-plugin

 ## Installation

-> **Warning**
-> This is an experimental feature and should not be used in production, try it in a VM for a while!

 To rebase an existing Silverblue/Kinoite installation to the latest build: